jm0rt1/cis-663-final-project/docs/brainstorming/obsidian-vault/CIS 663/project/literature-review/source-notes/Source 6.md

 ## Citation

-Schroff, F., Kalenichenko, D., & Philbin, J. (2015).
-FaceNet: A unified embedding for face recognition and clustering.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 815-823).
+F. Schroff, D. Kalenichenko and J. Philbin, “FaceNet: A unified embedding for face recognition and clustering,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 815-823, 2015.

 ## Key Points